 To us, Viking houses would seem very uncomfortable.
 They were cold and drafty, dark and smoky.
-Furniture was hard and uncomfortable.
+The furniture was hard and uncomfortable.

-Viking Clothes n Viking women spun and wove cloth at home and made the families clothes.
+Viking women spun and wove cloth at home and made the family’s clothes.
 Women wore a dress-like garment called a shift made of linen or wool.
 Over it, they wore a dress open at the sides, held with shoulder straps.
 In cold weather, they wore cloaks or shawls.
 Clothing was held in place by brooches.
 Viking women often had their hair plaited or held under a headscarf.

 Viking men wore trouser-like garments and linen shirts and tunics.
 They usually wore beards.
 Both sexes wore jewelry.

 The Vikings enjoyed many sports including swimming, wrestling, skiing, and ice skating.
 They also practiced archery.
 Vikings also enjoyed hunting and falconry.
 They were also fond of horse fighting.